DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - The Bell-LaPadula security model deals with multiple levels of access regulation in 📝government and military applications.
 This security model involves labels ranging from Unclassified to Top Secret.
 Bell-LaPadula was developed to formalize the U.S. Department of 📝Defense's multi-level security policy.
     - Focuse is on confidentiality📝
     - Simple security property: 🔥No read-up
     - Star (*) security property: 🔥No write-down ( an individual may not write to a file at a lower classification level than that of the individual.
-AKA confinement property)
+AKA confinement property.
+This is to prevent the accidental dissemination of sensitive information)
     - Discretionary Security Property: uses an access matrix (need to know in order to access)
     - Doesn't address covert channels
 - 🔴**Biba**: Released in 1977, this model was created to supplement Bell-LaPadula